 Aims and principles

-Using a Continous Porfessional Development (CPD) framework should lead to benefits for you and the GSS as a whole.
+Using a Continuous Professional Development (CPD) framework should lead to benefits for you and the Government Statistical Service (GSS) as a whole.
 It should have a positive impact on job satisfaction and motivation, promoting greater professional pride.

 Participating in CPD can help refine specialist skills and help you gain professional recognition, thus enhancing career prospects.
 This can also empower individuals to take responsibility for their own development.
 Setting a common standard should also help bring the GSG together.